WillTheFarmer/apache-logs-to-mysql/.github/README.md

 # Apache Log Parser and Data Normalization Application
 ApacheLogs2MySQL consists of two Python Modules & one MySQL Schema designed to automate importing Apache Access & Error Log files into a normalized database schema for reporting & data analysis.

-Application runs on Windows, Linux and MacOS & tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0.
+Runs on Windows, Linux and MacOS & tested with MySQL versions 8.0.39, 8.4.3, 9.0.0 & 9.1.0.

 Imports Access Logs in Logformats - common, combined and vhost_combined.
-An extended LogFormat is included below!
+See extended LogFormat included below!

-Imports Error Logs in default Logformat and separates Error types.
-See some of the Error Log views below!
+Imports Error Logs in default Logformat and separates Apache & System errors.
+See Error Log views below!

 Follow `INSTALL.md` for easy MySQL database installation.
 Python executes all MySQL from command prompt or PM2.